Power Tools Saws Circular Saws Milwaukee 0730-22 V28 Lithium-Ion 6-1/2-Inch Cordless Circular Saw

 Nicely Balanced and Powerful. #1 Reason to check out Amazon Daily

-this review was helpful for 5 of 10 people
+helpful for 5 of 10 people

 This is an excellent outside job saw.
 The weight is perfectly balanced for me, allowing easy cutting in tight spaces or on the portable workbench.
 The stock blade is fine for general outdoor jobs.
 In the woodshop, it makes short work of 3/4" plywood.